Skip to Content

 Cricut joy machine in a drawer

-What does the Cricut Joy cut and do?
+What can the Cricut Joy cut?

 Ok, so 50 materials might not seem like a ton coming off the heels of the 300+ materials that the Maker can cut…but here’s the thing.
 The 50 materials that the Cricut Joy can cut probably include many—if not all—of the materials you’ll want to cut if you’re a novice or intermediate crafter.